timbreitkreutz/atv.js/README.md

 [![Vanilla JS!](http://vanilla-js.com/assets/button.png)](http://vanilla-js.com)

 # atv.js
-Lightweight JavaScript for Rails inspired by Stimulus.js; minifies to under 8,000 bytes.
+Lightweight JavaScript for Rails inspired by Stimulus.js; compresses to under 4,000 bytes.

 Do you just want to have actions, targets, and values available in your Rails JS controllers?
 Tired of messing around with `this` and `bind` and the other bad parts of JavaScript?